-15 Total of audit and attestation revenue and non-audit and attestation revenue (various advisory services, tax processing and so forth)
+7 Total of audit and attestation revenue and non-audit and attestation revenue (various advisory services, tax processing and so forth)

-16 Audit firms and business enterprises that control business enterprises and audit firms through their contracts, human relations and so forth.
+8 Audit firms and business enterprises that control business enterprises and audit firms through their contracts, human relations and so forth

-- a.
-Prior to the issuance of the audit opinion on or after the second year's financial statements, the audit firm requests a professional accountant, who is not a member of the audit firm, to perform an engagement quality control review of that engagement - b.
+- audit firm requests a professional accountant, who is not a member of the audit firm, to perform an engagement quality control review of that engagement - b.
 After the audit opinion on or after the second year's financial statements has been issued and before the issuance of the audit opinion on the third year's financial statements, the audit firm requests a professional accountant, who is not a member of the firm to perform a periodic inspection of that engagement, or the JICPA to perform a quality control review of that engagement

 As of March 31, 2023, the "Guidelines for Independence" was abolished as a result of the revision of the Code of Ethics by the JICPA and the publication of the Practical Guidance on the Code of Ethics No.1, "Q&A on the Code of Ethics (Practical Guidance)."
-Rules on remuneration dependency were newly established in the revised Code of Ethics, and new regulations were introduced based on the revision of the Code of Ethics on Remuneration by the International Ethics Standards Board for Accountants (IESBA).
+Rules on remuneration dependency were newly established in the revised "Code of Ethics", and a pre-audit opinion review is mandatory as a safeguard in cases where the reliance on remuneration for a particular audited company exceeds or is likely to exceed 15% for two consecutive years.

 With regard to the status of implementing safeguards according to the previous "Guidelines for Independence," no large-sized audit firms breached the threshold (15%).
-Of 62 mid-tier audit firms and small and medium-sized audit firms traced through inspections and the collection of reports in PY2022, one mid-tier audit firm resorted to safeguards for two engagements while 13 small and medium-sized firms resorted to safeguards for 21 engagements.
+Of 83 mid-tier audit firms and small and medium-sized audit firms traced through inspections and the collection of reports in PY2023, one mid-tier audit firm resorted to safeguards for one engagement while 18 small and medium-sized firms resorted to safeguards for 28 engagements.